South London Liberal Synagogue

-South London Liberal Synagogue is a synagogue at Prentis Road in Streatham in the London Borough of Lambeth.
-The community is currently served by Rabbi Nathan Godleman.
+The South London Liberal Synagogue is a Liberal Jewish congregation and synagogue, located at 1 Prentis Road in Streatham in the Borough of Lambeth, London, England, in the United Kingdom.

+The rabbi of the congregation, since 2016, is Rabbi Nathan Godleman.

+History

-The synagogue, which is affiliated to Liberal Judaism, was established in 1929 as one of the first Liberal Jewish congregations in the UK.
+The congregation was established in 1929 as one of the first Liberal Jewish congregations in the UK.
 Its first president was Lily Montagu, one of Liberal Judaism's founders.
+From 1929 until c.
+1935, the congregation worshiped from Tudor Hall, on Pinfold Road, Streatham; and subsequently from Farnan Hall, on Hopton Road.
 The congregation moved to its present home in Prentis Road (formerly a girls’ school) in 1938.

 It appointed its first full-time minister, Rabbi John Rayner, in 1953.
 The synagogue's ministers since then include Rabbi Julia Neuberger, minister from 1977 to 1989.